zbhavyai/fedora-setup/README.md

   - `.vimrc`
 - SSH configuration for seamless remote access
 - Installation of VS Code and some extensions
+- Some miscellaneous settings like
   - Tweak to ignore lid switch behavior
+  - App folders in the GNOME shell
+  - Interface settings like icon theme, fonts, color theme, etc.
 - Customizing preferences for GNOME apps like GNOME Text Editor, Nautilus, and Terminal

 ## What's not automated